Carnagion/dissertation/diss/diss.typ

 It can be observed from @table:branch-bound-heathrow-results that the two different decomposed de-icing approaches -- by TOBT and by CTOT -- result in nearly identical makespans, earliest and latest de-icing times, and objective values across all problem instances, with decomposed de-icing by CTOT attaining only a #calc.round((heathrow-improvements.tobt-ctot - 1.0) * 100, digits: 2)% improvement in objective values on average compared to decomposed de-icing by TOBT.

-However, integrated de-icing achieves #calc.round((heathrow-improvements.tobt-integrated - 1.0) * 100, digits: 2)% and #calc.round((heathrow-improvements.ctot-integrated - 1.0) * 100, digits: 2)% better objective values on average compared to decomposed de-icing by TOBT and by CTOT respoectively.
+However, integrated de-icing achieves #calc.round((heathrow-improvements.tobt-integrated - 1.0) * 100, digits: 2)% and #calc.round((heathrow-improvements.ctot-integrated - 1.0) * 100, digits: 2)% better objective values on average compared to decomposed de-icing by TOBT and by CTOT respectively.
 It also produces consdierably shorter makespans in the larger problem instances, indicating better runway utilisation over time compared to its decomposed counterparts -- even when using a rolling horizon.

 #let branch-bound-heathrow-benches = (